ccccmagicboy/MicroPython_fw_action/README.md

 Just 5 mins to get your own most up-to-date code from official micropython repository compiled only using free github account, click the star and have a try.

+This project is under MIT license, and you can use this project as a starting point for building your own micropython firmware.

 now support stm32/esp32/esp32(loboris)/esp8266/x86(64bit)/javascript/nrf firmware build and mpy-cross tool build for different platforms.
-You can download artifacts that were uploaded during a workflow.
+Also, you can only download artifacts that were uploaded during a workflow.
 Artifacts automatically expire after 90 days.

 Most binaries builded from official Micropython source code:
 - http://www.micropython.org/